 Fremington Manor Care Home

-To mark Dignity Action Day in 2024, Fremington Manor, a Care South setting located in Barnstaple, held a day full of activities for residents and staff where they were treated to a coffee morning, a pamper sessions and a ‘Dignity Lunch’ which was followed by ice creams with a host of sauces and sprinkles.
+To mark Dignity Action Day in 2024, Fremington Manor, a Care South setting in Barnstaple, held a day full of activities for residents and staff.
+They were treated to a coffee morning, pamper sessions and a ‘Dignity Lunch’.
+This was followed by ice creams with a host of sauces and sprinkles.

-Later in the day, the residents were encouraged to share their thoughts on what dignity means to them, with each example being written onto a paper leaf hung on a decorative ‘Dignity Tree’.
+Later in the day, the residents were encouraged to share their thoughts on what dignity means to them.
+Each example was written onto a paper leaf hung on a decorative ‘Dignity Tree’.

-‘Being able to be independent’ and ‘Knocking before entering my room’ were just a few of the suggestions made by the residents.
+‘Being able to be independent’ and ‘Knocking before entering my room’ were a few suggestions from residents.

 Examples suggested by the staff included, ‘Giving the respect you would want for yourself and your family’, ‘Making sure people feel respected and that they have given consent to care’ and ‘Making sure people are covered during care.’